New York Layoffs — March 2020

 Largest Layoffs

-The largest notice was filed by Metropolitan Opera Association, Inc. (Metropolitan Opera House) at its New York facility, reporting 2,279 affected workers.
+The biggest impact was at Metropolitan Opera Association, Inc. (Metropolitan Opera House) at its New York facility, reporting 2,279 affected workers.
 The YMCA of Greater Rochester (multiple sites) followed with 2,090 workers.

 Trend & Outlook